Nicos Anastasiades: Relations with Russia after invasion of Ukraine

 After Russia's invasion of Ukraine, Anastasiades' government underwent a significant shift in its stance toward Putin's regime.
 Anastasiades condemned Russia's invasion of Ukraine, expressing disappointment and emphasising Cyprus's opposition to actions violating the sovereignty and territorial integrity of an independent country.
 While acknowledging Russia's historical support for the Cyprus problem, he highlighted recent actions as a breach of international law, clarifying that the objection was to the government's specific actions, not the Russian people.
 Anastasiades reaffirmed Cyprus's solidarity with Ukraine, drawing parallels with Cyprus's own history of invasion and occupation by Turkey.
-Moreover, the government called for the withdrawal of Russian troops from Cyprus and supported targeted EU sanctions on Russia, cautioning, however, against disproportionate impacts on EU member states compared to Russia.
+Moreover, the government called for the withdrawal of Russian troops from Ukraine and supported targeted EU sanctions on Russia, cautioning, however, against disproportionate impacts on EU member states compared to Russia.

 Russian Foreign Minister Sergey Lavrov described Russia's "traditional friends Greece and Cyprus" as "hasty" in their stance toward his country.
 In response, Anastasiades stated that Russia's violation of international law forced Cyprus to align with the European Union's collective decisions against Moscow, leaving his government with no choice but to participate in EU sanctions.

 The economy of Limassol was significantly threatened with the deportation of Russian investors as their bank accounts were frozen.
 Sanctions prompted a business exodus, with many Cypriot companies working with Russians shutting down.
 The tourism sector, heavily reliant on Russian visitors, was threatened, and Limassol implemented a "de-Russianisation doctrine," with a shifting in mindset, emphasising service-oriented industries over large-scale manufacturing.
 Despite the challenges, the economy of Limassol demonstrated resilience, with negligible changes in transaction volumes and tourism numbers in 2023.

 The U.S.A directed Anastasiades’ administration to address the issue of Russian individuals and their questionable deposits, and, in return, the U.S. lifted the arms sales embargo to Cyprus; as a result, American marines and warships participated in joint exercises with the Cypriot National Guard in the port of Limassol.

 Roman Abramovich, a key Russian billionaire featured in the ICIJ investigation into Anastasiades' secret relations with Putin's regime.

 Despite ostensible attempts by Anastasiades' government to disassociate from Putin's regime, the "Cyprus Confidential" investigation exposed undisclosed and contentious Cyprus-Russian relations that endured post the 2022 Russian invasion of Ukraine.
 Leaked documents unveiled Anastasiades' connections to Russian oligarchs and meetings with Putin, prompting concerns about his potential participation in controversial financial activities, such as facilitating fund transfers and share evasion for Russian oligarchs, thereby bypassing international sanctions.

 The International Consortium of Investigative Journalists (ICIJ) uncovered that PwC Cyprus facilitated the transfer of $1.4 billion for Russian tycoon Alexei Mordashov to evade EU sanctions, triggering a Cypriot criminal investigation; the ICIJ further accused PwC of assisting two other Russian oligarchs in moving $100 million.
 The leaked 3.6 million documents implicate six billionaires, including Roman Abramovich, while former President Nikos Anastasiades is depicted as supporting Russian interests amid international sanctions, prompting inquiries into alleged money laundering activities.